 The Wedgwood factory’s beginnings coincided with discovering the ancient cities of Pompeii and Herculaneum and the blossoming of the neoclassical style based on the architecture, art, and artifacts revealed through archaeological excavations.… Read More

 Believe it or not, Skinner held its first online-only auctions in 1999.
-At the time, bidders experienced a platform built on an emerging technology.
-Fast-forward to 2018, and it’s hard to find a collector or even occasional buyer who hasn’t participated in online auctions.
+At the time, bidders experienced a platform built on emerging technology.
+Fast-forward to 2020, and it’s hard to find a collector or even an occasional buyer who hasn’t participated in an online auction.

-The main feature of an online-only auction is that bidding takes place online over an extended period of time—as a bidder, there is no need to spend hours in a saleroom waiting for the lot(s) you are interested in to come on the block.… Read More
+The main feature of an online-only auction is that bidding takes place over an extended period of time—as a bidder, there is no need to spend hours in a saleroom waiting for the lot(s) you are interested in to come on the block.… Read More

 The pandemic has fueled renewed interest in board games as people worldwide stay safe at home and seek diversions.
 The recent popularity of the Netflix series “The Queen’s Gambit” has toy industry and market analysts noting triple-digit increases in the sale of chess sets to an already “hot” market.

 Chess is an ancient game, originating in 6th-century India; it wasn’t until the mid-19th century that the form of the pieces we are familiar with today were standardized.… Read More

 BOSTON, MA – July 22, 2019.
 Skinner held an auction of European Furniture & Decorative Arts, with ceramics and fine silver in Boston on July 13, 2019.
 The sale saw active participation from bidders in the U.S., the United Kingdom, Europe, and Australia competing for items online, by telephone, in the room, and via partner platforms.… Read More